Clyde0513/large-scale-data-mining/Readme.md

 #### Trade-off Discussion

 **What does one-hot encoding discard?**
 One-hot encoding discards any notion of **ordering** and **distance** between categories.
-For variables like `color` or `clarity`, it cannot represent that "D is better than E, which is better than F" — all categories are treated as equally unrelated labels.
+For variables like `color` or `clarity`, it cannot represent that "D is better than E, which is better than F": all categories are treated as equally unrelated labels.
 The model cannot directly learn a monotonic quality effect from the encoding alone.

 **What assumption must hold strongly for scalar (ordinal) encoding?**
 Scalar encoding assumes:
 1. The categories have a **meaningful, consistent order**, and
 2. The effect on the target is **monotonic** in that order, and ideally **approximately linear** in the encoded integers (each integer step represents a roughly equal increment in the target relationship).

-If these assumptions do not hold, scalar encoding can mislead models — particularly linear regression — by imposing artificial and incorrect spacing between categories.
+If these assumptions do not hold, scalar encoding can mislead models. particularly linear regression by imposing artificial and incorrect spacing between categories.

 ---

-### Question 23 — Feature Standardization *(5 pts)*
+### Question 23: Feature Standardization

 All numeric features were standardized to zero mean and unit variance using `sklearn.preprocessing.StandardScaler`.
 Categorical features were already encoded.